Accessible Mental Wellness Initiative

 Staff of our partner organizations have invited us into their space, provide us a confidential therapy office, and know the therapists’ schedules.
 These staff members know their clients, so they make referrals and provide warm hand-offs for therapy while clients are receiving other services to improve continuity of care and reduce interruptions in service.
 At all of our satellite clinic locations, our therapists and therapists in training provide outreach, casual support, individual mental health therapy sessions, and group workshops and therapy.
 Outreach and casual support are important aspects of therapy interventions in the community.
 Individuals experiencing homelessness and living in crisis often do not have mental health therapy as a priority.
 They focus on addressing their immediate needs.
 In addition, there is stigma, shame, and fear related to reliving their trauma with a therapist.

-As a result, our therapists and therapists-in-training spend time simply being with clients of the basic needs organizations in which we work.
-The build rapport and trust with clients and dispel the “scariness” of therapy.
+As a result, our therapists and therapists in training spend time simply being with clients of the basic needs organizations in which we work.
+We build rapport and trust with clients and dispel the “scariness” of therapy.

 Depending on the location, group opportunities include: